graceqqqqqq/human-activity-recognition-using-smartphones/README.md

 #2.
 Labels the data set

 As the original labels were too hard to read, using regular expresions the script changes the original names for more readable ones using as input the features.txt file.
-Also, adds to the beggining the words MeanOf, so the final script can contains more representative names.

 #3.
 Using descriptives activities names